WHAT IS A GROUP BREAK?

 The benefits of a Group Break are:

-You receive all of your selected team's card from an entire case while paying only a fraction of the cost of an entire case.
+You receive all of your selected team's cards from an entire case while paying only a fraction of the cost of an entire case and, in most cases, less than the price of a single box.

 Your odds of getting a big "hit" (autograph, relic, or limited-production card) or valuable card for your team are much higher than buying smaller quantities to open on your own.